Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Methods

 The MR-Egger regression has a 100\% breakdown point in the sense that all of the candidate instruments can violate the instrumental variable assumptions by having direct effects on the outcome ($\alpha_j \neq 0$), provided that the InSIDE assumption is satisfied.
 However, it relies on the InSIDE assumption being satisfied for the complete set of candidate instruments.
-In contrast, in the simple median method, up to 50\% of candidate instruments can violate the instrumental variable assumptions arbitrarily.
+In contrast, in the simple median method (calculated as the median of the ratio estimates from each candidate instrument individually), up to 50\% of candidate instruments can violate the instrumental variable assumptions arbitrarily \cite{bowden2015median}.
 It would be worthwhile to develop a method that gives robust estimates if either of these two assumptions holds.
-We therefore seek extensions to the methods above to provide robustness to the influence of candidate instruments that yield heterogeneous estimates.
-We propose two novel approaches to achieve this: 1) robust regression and 2) penalization of weights.
-Both approaches downweight the contribution to the causal estimate of candidate instruments with heterogeneous ratio estimates.
+We propose three novel extensions to existing instrumental variable methods to explore this possibility: 1) robust regression, 2) penalization of weights, and 3) L1 penalization.
+All approaches downweight the contribution to the causal estimate of candidate instruments with heterogeneous ratio estimates.